robrix/Traversal/README.md

 This is a Swift framework providing a single collection interface, `ReducibleType`, suitable for representing the traversal of collections.

+## Why not `SequenceType`/`GeneratorType`?

+Swift has abstractions for representing the traversal of collections: `SequenceType` produces instances of `GeneratorType` which are iterated by repeated calls to `next()`.
+However, these abstractions have several drawbacks:

+1. It’s [fragile to use](http://www.openradar.me/18453000) in practice, owing to its reliance on mutable state.
+In particular, its interface alone does not provide access to the current element; you can only ever retrieve the next one (mutating the generator in the process).
+2. Related to this, there are ad hoc constraints on their used which are not captured in the type system and which may differ between implementations.
+For example, copies of generators cannot in general be advanced separately, as that may invalidate the other copies.
+Instead, multiple generators must be retrieved from the base sequence.
+However, the comments note that even this may not suffice:

+	> Any code that uses multiple generators (or `for`…`in` loops) over a single *sequence* should have static knowledge that the specific *sequence* is multi-pass, either because its concrete type is known or because it is constrained to `CollectionType`.
+Also, the generators must be obtained by distinct calls to the *sequence's* `generate()` method, rather than by copying.

+3. _Iteration_ (sequential access by client code calling into API) is generally less efficient than _enumeration_ (sequential access by API calling into client code).

+In contrast, Traversal’s `ReducibleType` interface does not depend on mutable state, and provides a consistent and stable basis for both enumeration _and_ iteration at the caller’s discretion.

 ## Building Traversal

 1. Check out this repository on your Mac: